-The University also appreciates Facebook’s generous support in terms of continuous research grants to allow scholars of HKU and other academic institutions in the Asia Pacific region to work on high quality research papers in relevant fields.
-HKU and Facebook have jointly developed the AI & Ethics series.
+The University also appreciates Meta’s generous support in terms of continuous research grants to allow scholars of HKU and other academic institutions in the Asia Pacific region to work on high-quality research papers in relevant fields.
+HKU and Meta have jointly developed the AI & Ethics series.
 You can find more information about the awardees and their research topics here.

-HKU and Facebook are now planning a new series of research grants to call for paper submissions in the field of AR/VR.
-Details will be announced in late 2021.
+HKU and Meta are now planning a new series of research grants to call for paper submissions in the field of AR/VR.
+Details will be announced in 2022.